Toilet Training Resource Pack

 Refusing to use the Toilet or Potty

-When children/young people first stop wearing nappies, some may hold their wee and poo until they can go in a nappy.
+When children first stop wearing nappies, they may hold their wee and poo until they can go in a nappy.
 This may be because they find it difficult to learn a new way of toileting.
 It could be because they are uncomfortable on the potty or toilet.
 It may also be because the firm pressure of the nappy helps them relax.

-In order to achieve success with bottom wiping the child/young person
+In order to achieve success with bottom wiping the child

 needs to be able to demonstrate a good range of movement for reaching,